Click image to view larger. Image credit: pm-pnt.army.mil

 Phil Bonilla, Systems Engineer at Spirent Federal, discusses alternative RF navigation

 Additionally, non-GNSS sources of RF (radio frequency) are of interest in highly degraded or contested signal environments.
 Interest is focused on LEO (low earth orbit) constellations.
 These systems offer high receiver signal power (relative to GNSS) and a secure & resilient link to augment GNSS.
-Spirent is actively engaged with Alternative RF vendors to incorporate signal simulation capability and plans to offer an Alternative RF navigation product in 2021.
-This product, SimAltNav Replay, will allow for concurrent GNSS and alternative RF signal simulation.
+Spirent is actively engaged with alternative RF vendors to incorporate signal simulation capability.
+In August 2021, Spirent Federal launched a groundbreaking, first-of-its-kind product, the Alternative RF Navigation Simulator, which allows GPS / GNSS and alternative RF signals to be tested concurrently.

 Roger Hart, Engineering Director at Spirent Federal, discusses the benefits of GNSS interoperability